Nothing is worse than having a packed schedule for your service bay, but realizing that your 9am never showed up.

 Okay, enough about the problem.
 Let’s get into the fixes.

-Tech is your best friend here.
+Technology is one of the best tool we have.
 It automates the stuff your team doesn’t have time for and makes it dead simple for the customer.

 How you talk to your customers matters just as much as what you use to talk to them.